-cellid-is the cell identifier, and depends on the type of grid that is used for the simulation.
+- cellid-is the cell identifier, and depends on the type of grid that is used for the simulation.
 For a structured grid that uses the DIS input file, CELLID is the layer, row, and column.
 For a grid that uses the DISV input file, CELLID is the layer and CELL2D number.
-If the model uses the unstructured discretization (DISU) input file, CELLID is the node number for the cell.

-recharge-is the recharge flux rate $(LT^{-1})$ .
+If the model uses the unstructured discretization (DISU) input file, CELLID is the node number for the cell. - recharge-is the recharge flux rate (LT^{-1}) .
 This rate is multiplied inside the program by the surface area of the cell to calculate the volumetric recharge rate.
-A time-series name may be specified.

-aux-represents the values of the auxiliary variables for each recharge.
+If the Options block includes a TIME-SERIESFILE entry (see the "Time-Variable Input" section), values can be obtained from a time series by entering the time-series name in place of a numeric value. - aux-represents the values of the auxiliary variables for each recharge.
 The values of auxiliary variables must be present for each recharge.
 The values must be specified in the order of the auxiliary variables specified in the OPTIONS block.
 If the package supports time series and the Options block includes a TIMESERIESFILE entry (see the "Time-Variable Input" section), values can be obtained from a time series by entering the time-series name in place of a numeric value.